ReptarAzar/reptarazar.github.io/_posts/2015-01-10-trove-conversations.markdown

     </div>

     <div class="content-column">
-        Vijay Ravindran, CEO of Trove, had some great conversations in the first two days of this feature rolling out in his Amazon Day 1 trove.
+        Vijay Ravindran, CEO of Trove, had some great conversations in the first two days of this feature rolling out in his "Amazon Day 1" trove.
 George Aposporos, the founding VP of Business Development at Amazon and Neil Roseman, the original VP of Video at Amazon both joined in a conversation.

        <div class="thumb-row">
             <p>